totobgycs/TripUpdater/README.md

 # TripUpdater Mini-API

 A small ASP.NET Core 10 REST API that processes batch trip-updates, recalculates each trip's status, and writes an audit log.
-The domain is transit: a `Trip` is operated by an `Operator` on a `Line`; an `UpdateLog` records every change.
+The domain is: a `Trip` is operated by an `Operator` on a `Line`; an `UpdateLog` records every change.

 ## Architecture